FLASHBACK FRIDAY: CANTERBURY V AUSTRALIA 1965

 The tourists were quartered at the Embassy Hotel, where former Kiwis skipper Canterbury great Pat Smith was the mine host.
 The Australian players also conveyed their surprise at the extent to which rugby league was handicapped by prejudice against the sport – particularly in schools.

-Winger Brian Langton (pictured) was Canterbury’s sole representative for New Zealand’s two Tests against Australia, both played in Auckland and split one win apiece.
+Winger Brian Langton (below) was Canterbury’s sole representative for New Zealand’s two Tests against Australia, both played in Auckland and split one win apiece.

-Australia’s touring party, captained by legendary St George hooker Ian Walsh, shared the Test series with New Zealand 1-all, and also included ARL Team of the Century members Gasnier, Ken Irvine and Graeme Langlands, and many more greats of the era such as South Sydney’s dual international pivot Jim Lisle, Saints halfback Billy Smith and Canterbury-Bankstown fullback Les Johns.
+Australia’s touring party, captained by legendary St George hooker Ian Walsh also included ARL Team of the Century members Gasnier, Ken Irvine and Graeme Langlands, and many more greats of the era such as South Sydney’s dual international pivot Jim Lisle, Saints halfback Billy Smith and Canterbury-Bankstown fullback Les Johns.

 Subsequent tour matches involving Australia in Christchurch were played against South Island and New Zealand XIII combinations, which gives the Canterbury side of 1965 a unique place in the annals of the province’s rugby league history.

-Sources: The Hard Yards: Rugby League In Canterbury 1912-2012 by John Coffey & Rugby League News (periodical)
+Sources: The Hard Yards: Rugby League In Canterbury 1912-2012 by John Coffey, Bruce Montgomerie’s 1966 New Zealand Rugby League Yearbook & Rugby League News (periodical)